Wisconsin’s first grassland climate change adaptation project is underway at Rush Creek State Natural Area.

 Here are some ways that you can get involved and support these efforts:

-- Join us on a Field Trip to Rush Creek (including this trip in September) or learn about other climate topics on other trips such as this Bohn Farms trip.
+- Join us on a Field Trip to Rush Creek (including this trip in September) or learn about other climate topics on other open trips.

 - Learn more about climate change in Wisconsin in the 2021 Assessment Report from the Wisconsin Initiative on Climate Change Impacts, a comprehensive report explains the issues and impacts of our warming climate on Wisconsin residents and describes the scientific progress made towards solutions.